yusen-luan/tp/docs/UserGuide.md

 - The time must be entered in **24-hour format** (e.g., `14:00` for 2 PM).
 - All formats require both a **date** and a **time** — partial inputs like `22/10/2025` or `15:30` alone are not accepted.
 - Invalid inputs (e.g., `2025-13-45 25:99`) will result in an error message showing the supported formats.
+- Duplicate consultations in a single command are not allowed.
+If duplicates are detected, the command fails with: `Duplicate consultation detected: [date time].
+Please remove duplicates and try again.`
 </box>

 ### Listing students : `list`